ShiLong-Phan/INF2009-EdgeComputing-Project/Documentation.md

 ai_edge_litert → tflite_runtime → tensorflow.lite.
 Preprocessing is done manually:
 resize to 224×224 → BGR→RGB → scale to [-1, 1] → expand batch dimension.

-Label normalisation in dashboard_cp7.py was updated so that the 4 new class names map to the two dashboard categories:
+Label normalisation in dashboard_cp7.py (_normalize_label) and paso_analyze_run.py
+(normalize_label) map the 4 model classes to dashboard categories:
 - AluCan → CAN (contains "can" substring, matched automatically).
+- PET → BOTTLE (bottle-shaped recyclable; target for beep).
-- PET, HDPEM, Glass → BOTTLE (added explicit mapping).
+- Glass → UNKNOWN (not a campaign-target recyclable in this deployment).
+- HDPEM → UNKNOWN (same rationale as Glass).

+> **[OUTDATED — superseded]** Previously Glass and HDPEM were mapped to BOTTLE.
+> Changed because they are not recyclables targeted by this bin campaign and should
+> not count as verified recyclable detections or trigger agreement in analysis.

 Only AluCan and PET trigger the affirmative beep (--recyclable-keywords AluCan,PET).
-Glass and HDPEM are classified and logged but do not beep as they are not target recyclables.
+Glass and HDPEM are logged as UNKNOWN and do not beep.

 #### Post-optimisation measurement